-The Water Bureau is replacing its original 1894 reservoirs with a new 12.4-million-gallon, seismically reinforced underground reservoir.
-This reservoir will supply water to Portland’s west side and serve more than 360,000 people, including all downtown businesses and residents, 20 schools, 5 hospital complexes, and more than 60 parks.
+The Water Bureau has replaced its original 1894 reservoirs with a new 12.4-million-gallon, seismically reinforced underground reservoir.
+This reservoir supplies water to Portland’s west side and serves more than 360,000 people, including all downtown businesses and residents, 20 schools, 5 hospital complexes, and more than 60 parks.

 When you subscribe, select the checkbox next to "Washington Park Reservoir Improvement Project."